laforge49/asynchronous-entities/README.md

 ## Environments

-An environment is an atom holding a persistent map.
+An environment is a persistent map.
 One of the map entries in this persistent map has a key of :CONTEXTS and a value which is a persistent map holding all contexts.

 Functions which modify state require an environment parameter.